Applifier/unity-ads-helper/README.md

 ![Example Scene](images/example-scene.png)

-**Step 3:** Create non-interactable version of the UI Text GameObject.
+**Step 3:** Create a non-interactable version of the UI Text GameObject.

 1. Locate and select the GameObject named _ReadyText_.
 1. Select **Edit > Duplicate** to create a duplicate GameObject.